Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 ## About Me

 <div style="text-align: justify;">
 I am Thiago de Paula Oliveira, a statistician at AbacusBio with 14+ years of experience turning experimental, genomic, and performance data into decisions.
-I specialise in advanced mixed-model and Bayesian analytics, the development of economic and sustainability selection indexes, and the delivery of reproducible analytics products—from R/C++ codebases to Dockerised dashboards.
-Whether the brief is accelerating genetic gain, improving farm-system resilience, or supporting athlete health, I focus on rigour, transparency, and decision-ready outputs.
+I specialise in advanced mixed-model and Bayesian analytics, the development of economic and sustainability selection indexes, and the delivery of reproducible analytics products, from R, C++, bash, SQL codebases to Dockerised dashboards.
+Whether the brief is accelerating genetic gain, improving farm-system resilience, or strengthening agricultural production systems, I focus on rigour, transparency, and decision-ready outputs.
 </div>

 <div class="cv-downloads">